ding-lab/GenomeVIP/README.md

 GenomeVIP is a web-based platform for performing variant discovery on Amazon's Web Service (AWS) cloud or on local high-performance computing clusters.

 ## Versions

-* 1.0 (3a1e935)
+* v1.0 (3a1e935)
 * 0.1 (ac89e21) | initial release

 ## Getting Started

-With version 0.1, users need to install the GenomeVIP code on their own web server and configure it for their locally installed genomics tools.
+With version v1.0, users need to install the GenomeVIP code on their own web server and configure it for their locally installed genomics tools.
 Preconfigured GenomeVIP images for Amazon are forthcoming.

 ## User Guide

+### Setting up GenomeVIP in Amazon:

+	Login to your AWS account

+	Choose EC2 from the AWS Console

+	Select Images (AMIs)

+		From the dropdown public AMIs search GenomeVIP

+	Choose a server & runtime images

+		Launch the server (most recent version is recommended) from the Actions menu

+		Select Launch

+		Choose an instance type (m1.medium recommended)

+		Click "Next: Configure Instance Details"

+		Select number of instances (at least 1)

+		Select the network type, EC2 Classic

+			NOTE: The Availability Zone should match the instance zone (and the Volumes Availability Zone should match)

+		Skip the Storage & Tag tabs

+		Go to tab 6, Configure Security Group

+			Add a rule for HTTPS

+		Review selections, and launch

+		Choose the desired keypair (you can proceed without a key pair)

+	Go to your dashboard (orange box)

+		Select EC2 to check its running as many instances as you chose above and *get the public IP*

+	To get to the GenomeVIP homepage, the site is https://publicip/~genomevip (where publicip is the public IP of a running instance, the site is case sensititve).

+### From GenomeVIP homepage:

-### Accounts
+#### Accounts

 	Select  either AWS or Local Cluster

 	If AWS